mlr07/ml_notebooks/README.md

 # Notebooks

-Notebooks exploring range of ML topics.
+Notebooks exploring a range of ML topics.

 Topics based on self study, interest, and work requirements.